Liana Finck: Early life and education

 Finck grew up in Chester, NY and studied fine art and graphic design at The Cooper Union in New York City, graduating in 2008.
-She earned a Fulbright Fellowship to travel to Belgium and research Georges Remi, the cartoonist and creator of Tintin.

 Career

 Finck began contributing to The New Yorker in 2015 and maintains a monthly advice column comic called Dear Pepper.
 She appears in Very Semi-Serious, an HBO documentary about New Yorker cartoonists.
 The film follows Finck's early meetings with Bob Mankoff, then cartoon editor for The New Yorker, through the triumph of her first sale.

+She earned a Fulbright Fellowship to travel to Belgium and research Georges Remi, the cartoonist and creator of Tintin.

 She has been an artist-in-residence at the New York Foundation for the Arts, Tablet, MacDowell, Yaddo, and the Lower Manhattan Cultural Center.
-She has also contributed to The Huffington Post, The Modern Golem, The Awl, and Catapult.
+She has also contributed to The Awl, the New York Times, FT Magazine, The Guardian, Pop-Up Magazine and elsewhere.
+She had a weekly column in the German magazine, SZ Magazin, from 2020-2025.

 She regularly posts her drawings to her Instagram account, which has over 600,000 followers.

 She drew the cover of the Ariana Grande and Justin Bieber single Stuck with U.

 She received a Guggenheim Fellowship in 2023.

 Books

 She received a grant from the Six Points Fellowship for Emerging Jewish Artists, and used the funds to create her first graphic novel, A Bintel Brief, published in 2014.
 The book is a collection of short stories based on early 20th-century letters written to a Yiddish advice column of the same name.

 Her graphic memoir Passing For Human was published in September 2018.
 Vogue described the book as "a bildungsroman about an artist trying to understand her lifelong compulsion to make art."

 She published Excuse Me: Cartoons, Complaints, and Notes to Self, a collection of comics, in September 2019.
 In April 2022, Finck published Let There Be Light: The Real Story of Her Creation, a graphic novel which reworks the Book of Genesis and features a female God.

-Let There Be Light was longlisted for the inaugural Carol Shields Prize for Fiction in 2023.
+Let There Be Light was longlisted for the inaugural Carol Shields Prize for Fiction in 2023, and it won the Edward Lewis Wallant Award in 2023.

+In 2024, Finck published How To Baby: A No-Advice-Given Guide to Motherhood, with Drawings, a graphic memoir detailing the experiences of being new to parenthood, as well as You Broke it!, a children's picture book which imagines the relationship between parents and their children through the natural world.

+She published her children's picture book, Mixed Feelings in 2025, exploring children's complex emotions that are hard to put into words.